× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space and Time.

 Description.
-These boots increase the user’s speed by .25m/sec.
+As well as functioning as regular boots, these boots also increase the user’s speed by .25m/sec.

 Higher Levels.
 At 2nd level these boots increase speed by .5m/sec; 3rd level increases it by 1m/sec; 4th level brings it up to 1.5m/sec; as an artifact, it increases the user’s speed by 2m/sec.